-Garlic can lower your blood pressure, and is one of the most popular supplements among people with hypertension.
-Aged or black garlic are even more powerful as their sulphur-containing components are converted into derivatives with greater antioxidant properties and can lower blood pressure even further.
+Garlic is one of the most effective natural remedies for high blood pressure, and is one of the most popular supplements among people with hypertension.
+Aged and black garlic are even more powerful as their sulphur-containing components are converted into derivatives with greater antioxidant properties and can lower blood pressure even further.
 They also have the advantage of being less smelly and more socially acceptable.

 Garlic lowers blood pressure